Background pattern

 • Sudden swelling of the hands, feet, and ankles, skin rash, or itching.

-Effects on behavior (unknown frequency)
+Effects on behavior (frequency not known)

 Withdrawal symptoms